HeardLibrary/linked-data/vanderbot/acquire_wikidata.md

 The `outfiles` value is described in detail on [this page](convert-config.md).

 The `data_path` value defines the path to the directory in which a file whose name is the either value of `item_source_csv` or `item_pattern_file` is located.
+It also is the directory into which the output file(s) will be written.
 If the empty string, the current working directory will be used.
 If a relative or absolute path is provided, it MUST end in a forward slash (`/`).

 A value MUST be provided for one of either `item_source_csv` or `item_pattern_file`.
 An empty string should be provided as a value if unused.